gwendanielle/crowdfundingDapps/README.md

 ### Prerequisites

-nodemon to run project locally
+You will need a nodemon to run project locally (https://nodemon.io/) Install nodemon using:
 ```
 npm install -g nodemon
 ```